 Students who are thinking and acting like scientists have already mastered the first step to science fair success.
 Science fair is in-depth learning on a project of interest to each student scientist.
-With 22 categories, "We can find a category for your interest," says Secondary Science Coordinator Karen Shepherd.
+With 21 categories, there will be a category for each student’s interest.
 Students are excited about the challenges and even say "it's a passion."
 That passion all begins with a questioning mind.
 Plano ISD is proud of its tradition of winning in science competitions from district through international levels.
 At the junior level Plano ISD students bring home 50% of the regional and 33% of the state awards with 50-75% of the grand prizes.
-At the senior level, Plano ISD students bring home 90% of the regional and 50-75% of the state awards.
-The district science fair began in Plano in 1984 with 40 projects and in 2018 had 401 projects by 509 students.
+At the senior level, Plano ISD students bring home 80% of the regional and 50-75% of the state awards.
 At the heart of our program are our science fair judges.

 In 1984, The Plano District Science Fair began its legacy of science achievement.
 The first science fair was hosted by Clark High School and included fewer than 40 projects.
 The 2018 fair took place at the Plano Centre on February 8, 2018 and included 401 projects presented by 509 students!
 Who could have anticipated our current level of success and the growth of the local science fair back in 1984?
 Community support has always been instrumental in our success.
 Community volunteers and sponsors make this event possible.
 Without this type of support, we would not have been able to achieve the level of success that Plano students experience year after year.

 A Tradition of Winning